kpwhri/vdw_utilities/README.md

 prod_utilities
 ==============
-Conceivably a collection of code useful for maintaining a SAS-based data warehouse (though right now it only holds %transition).
+A collection of code useful for maintaining a SAS-based data warehouse (though right now it only holds %transition).

 %Transition
 -----------